bobby1995-code/Playwright-automation-mms/README.md

-Here's a sample README file you can use for your Playwright, TypeScript automation test on your Angular project:

----

-# Playwright Automation Test for Angular Project
+# Playwright Automation Test for https://my-angular-app-mms-test.vercel.app/

 This project contains Playwright and TypeScript-based automation tests for an Angular application.